jarvelov/vue-form-json-schema/docs/api/ui-schema/display-options.md

 }
 ```

-The above is equivalent to
+The above is essentially doing the following validation with [Ajv](https://github.com/epoberezkin/ajv)

 ```js
 const schema = {